mendix/docs/content/en/docs/catalog/register/automate-registration.md

 * Endpoint location `Name` (found in the *metadata.json* file for your exposed OData service, in an array called **Constants**, under **Name**)
 * Endpoint location `Value` (found in the *metadata.json* file for your exposed OData service, in an array called **Constants**, under **DefaultValue**)

 Follow the steps in [Registering an environment through the Catalog Registration API](/catalog/register/register-data/#register-environment) to prepare your service details.
-When finished, [Register the application](#5-register-the-application).
+When finished, [register the application](#5-register-the-application).

 ## 5 Register the Application